Overview ↑ Back to top

 - Cart Item Handling – Determine whether items should be automatically grouped into as few packages as possible, or if customers can choose pickup vs shipping for each item in the cart.

-- Default Handling – Shown if customers can enable pickup on a per-item basis.
+- Default Handling – Shown if one pickup location is allowed per order.
 Determines whether items should be shipped by default using an available shipping method, or should be set to pickup by default.

 - Location Sort Order – Choose how pickup locations are sorted when customers select them for items: